port-labs/port-docs/docs/platform-overview/role-based-access-control/users-and-teams-management.md

 Each user is defined by the following properties:

 1. Basic information - image, name, and email.
-2. Role - shows the user’s permissions level (see the [Permissions](./permissions-controls) section).
+2. Role - shows the user’s permissions level (see the [Permission controls](./permissions-controls) section).
 3. Teams - a `team` is a group of users that owns entities (see the [Team](#team-system-property) section).

 ![Users page](../../../static/img/platform-overview/role-based-access-control/teams-and-users/usersPage.png)